OFFERINGS

 Early bird discount of $650 is available if registered and paid in full by September 15, 2025.
 Deposit of $150 required to hold a space in the program with the remainder due by December 1, 2025.

-Contact Kathy Dean if interested in joining the 2026 Women's Wildlife Tracking Intensive or with any questions.
-An application will be sent upon request.
+2026 is FULL!
+2027 dates TBD, Contact Kathy Dean if you are interested in joining the 2027 Women's Wildlife Tracking Intensive or with any questions.

 ~~~~~~~~~~~~~~~~~~~~~~~~~